Education Program Coordinator

 Reports to: Curator of Education

-We are seeking dynamic and passionate conservation educators to join the team as full time Education Program Coordinators.
-The primary responsibility of this position is to plan, develop, coordinate, and deliver high-quality, mission-driven interpretive programming for the Education Department.
+We are seeking collaborative, dynamic, and passionate conservation educators to join the team as full time Education Program Coordinators.
+The primary responsibility of this position is to plan, develop, coordinate, and deliver high-quality, mission-driven interpretive programming for the Education Department that facilitates wonderfully wild educational experiences.

 Duties and Responsibilities: